 Creamline Charity Lottery

-Before the National Lottery was a glint in John Major’s eye Creamline was running a local lottery scheme with its doorstep milk customers to raise money for local charities and good causes.
+Before the National Lottery was a glint in John Major’s eye, Creamline launched a local lottery scheme with its doorstep milk customers, to raise money for local charities and good causes.

 Fast forward 20 years and the Creamline charity lottery is still going strong, thanks to our customers.

 Your lottery tickets have helped families across Manchester

 As a company we’ve donated hundreds of thousands of pounds to local charities and paid out hundreds of thousands of pounds to customers.

 By signing up and having fun with the Creamline lottery, you’ll be supporting our principal charities, Francis House Children’s Hospice and St Ann’s Hospice, who provide respite, relief and support to Manchester families at the hardest time in their lives - as well as being in the running to win weekly cash prizes.